kuro68k/kibom/readme.md

 Tab Separated Value (TSV) output can be copy/pasted into Google Sheets and most other spreadsheet programs.
 PDF output needs headers and footers adding to it.
 A notes section at the end would also be a good idea.

 For XLSX output a header and footer can be specified.
 See the examples.

+### Usage ###

+Open the BOM window in Kicad and create a new plugin.
+For the command line enter:

+`"<path to kibom>" "%I" "%O.BOM.txt" <output type>`

+For example, to produce a text file you might use:

+`"C:\Kibom\kibom.exe" "%I" "%O.BOM.txt" -pretty`

+Which will generate `<project name>.BOM.txt` in the Kicad project directory.
+For Excel output with a template/footer you need to specify the template/footer location:

+`"C:\Kibom\kibom.exe" "%I" "%O.BOM.xlsx" -xlsx -t "C:\Kibom\template.xlsx" -f "bom_footer.xlsx" -nfl`

+Typically the template is generic (e.g. for your company) and the footer is unique to each project, containing notes and the like.

+### Command line arguments ###

+`-debug` Generate debug output

+`-tsv` Generate tab separated value output

+`-pretty` Generate pretty formatted text output

+`-pdf` Generate PDF output

+`-rtf` Generate RTF output (for LibreOffice/Word etc.)

+`-xlsx` Generate Excel output

+`-template,-t` Set the template file for Excel output

+`-footer,-f` Set the footer file for Excel output

+`-no-fit-list,-nfl` Generate a list of no-fit components at the end of the BOM